yegor256/blog/_drafts/_repo.md

 [How Monolithic Repository in Open Source saved my Laziness](https://www.tomasvotruba.cz/blog/2017/01/31/how-monolithic-repository-in-open-source-saved-my-laziness/) by Tomas Votruba.

-There are also a few good analysises of both approaches, for example [Monolithic repositories vs. Many repositories](https://www.dotconferences.com/2016/05/fabien-potencier-monolithic-repositories-vs-many-repositories) speech by Fabien Potencier at dotScale 2016 and
+There are also a few good analyses of both approaches, for example [Monolithic repositories vs. Many repositories](https://www.dotconferences.com/2016/05/fabien-potencier-monolithic-repositories-vs-many-repositories) speech by Fabien Potencier at dotScale 2016 and